Hi and welcome to this restorative class.

 Head.

-Another deep inhale,
+Another deep inhale Mmm.

-Still allowing the body to relax further.
+And with every exhale still allowing the body to relax further.

 Feeling your weight sinking into the mat,